mozilla/cargo-vet/book/src/first-party-code.md

 more delta audits from that base version to the specific git commit used by the build graph.
 Git commits are identified with an extended `x.y.z@git:SHA` syntax.
-They may only appear in delta audits and should be performed relative to the nearest version published version, which ensures that audit information is recorded in terms of published versions wherever possible for the sake of reusability by others.
+They may only appear in delta audits and should be performed relative to the nearest published version, which ensures that audit information is recorded in terms of published versions wherever possible for the sake of reusability by others.

 When enabled for a path dependency, this enforcement is not precise, because cargo-vet lacks a hash by which to uniquely identify the actual package